 The ancient city of Coba is most famous for the large network of stone causeways that are known as sacbes in Mayan.
 These pathways bring you to the main pyramid Nohoch Mul.

-➤ If you prefer to go with a tour and a knowledgeable guide, check out the Coba, Tulum, Cenote & Playa Paraiso Tour, which covers A LOT just in one day.
-You’ll get to visit both Coba and Tulum ruins, plus swim in a cenote and relax on the beach.
-The tour comes with both breakfast and lunch and it’s pretty affordable for all that it includes.
+▶️ If you prefer to join a knowledgeable guide, check out the Coba, Tulum Multun-Ha Cenote and Paradise Beach Reduced Group.
+It covers A LOT just in one day.
+You’ll visit both Coba and Tulum ruins, plus swim in a cenote and relax on Paradise Beach.
+The tour includes lunch, as well as hotel transfers and entrance fees.

-This tour also includes: Hotel pick up and drop-off, bottled water, and a professional guide. ➥ BOOK IT HERE
+This tour also includes: Hotel pick-up and drop-off, entrance fees, a guide, and lunch. ➥ BOOK IT HERE

 Head to Playa del Carmen for Shopping and Dinner

 From Tulum, you can also go on a day trip to another famous destination, Playa del Carmen.
-It’s about 64 km from Tulum to Playa del Carmen, which will take you about an hour.
+It’s about 39 miles (64 km) from Tulum to Playa del Carmen, and the trip will take you about an hour.

 What to do when you get here, you say?
-Well, there’s lot to visit including some other beautiful beaches and cenotes near Playa.
+Well, there’s a lot to visit, including some other beautiful beaches and cenotes near Playa.
 But for something different, go shopping!

 5th Avenue is one of the best places to go for some souvenir shopping.
 You’ll find anything from t-shirts to magnets, Mexican sombreros, tequilas, and more.